typegoose/typegoose/github-page/_docs/decorators/modelOptions.md

 - `ALLOW`: allow the use and execution of "mongoose.Schema.Types.Mixed" if the inferred type cannot be set otherwise
 - `WARN`: Warn for it in the logger, but still allow the use of it
 - `ERROR`: Error out when it comes to it

+### runSyncIndexes

+Run "model.syncIndexes" when model is finished compiling?